LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 How does your character view his/her role as an adventurer?
 An opportunity to learn.

-How your character gets along with others?
+How does your character get along with others?
 Usually well, though some are off put by his pride.

 Is there anything that your character hates?
-Not much
+Not much.

 Is there anything that your character fears?
 Usually too proud to fear, but will if shown he is weaker